How Weavr works

 Select every transaction type that moves money in or out of your customers' instruments.

-A BeneficiaryBeneficiary A trusted recipient for payments that includes both information about the business or individual as well as their bank account or instrument details.
-When using trusted beneficiaries, customers may be allowed to skip Strong Customer Authentication (SCA) when executing Outgoing Wire Transfer or Send transactions, reducing the number of approval steps required. is a saved external payment destination-a bank account outside of Weavr.
-You register Beneficiaries against an Identity so that Sends to repeat destinations don't require re-entering payment details each time.
-Trusted Beneficiaries can also reduce the Strong Customer Authentication (SCASCA Strong Customer Authentication - a two-factor authentication solution required by PSD2 regulations for when end-users are accessing their payment account sensitive information or initiating transactions.
+A trusted payeeTrusted Payee A trusted recipient for payments, including the business or individual's details and their bank account or instrument details.
+Sending to a Trusted Payee may let customers skip Strong Customer Authentication (SCA) on Outgoing Wire Transfer or Send transactions, reducing the number of approval steps required.
+Previously referred to as a Beneficiary. is a saved external payment destination, a bank account outside of Weavr.
+You register trusted payeesTrusted Payee A trusted recipient for payments, including the business or individual's details and their bank account or instrument details.
+Sending to a Trusted Payee may let customers skip Strong Customer Authentication (SCA) on Outgoing Wire Transfer or Send transactions, reducing the number of approval steps required.
+Previously referred to as a Beneficiary. against a customer so that Sends to repeat destinations don't require re-entering payment details each time.
+Trusted payeesTrusted Payee A trusted recipient for payments, including the business or individual's details and their bank account or instrument details.
+Sending to a Trusted Payee may let customers skip Strong Customer Authentication (SCA) on Outgoing Wire Transfer or Send transactions, reducing the number of approval steps required.
+Previously referred to as a Beneficiary. can also reduce the Strong Customer Authentication (SCASCA Strong Customer Authentication - a two-factor authentication solution required by PSD2 regulations for when end-users are accessing their payment account sensitive information or initiating transactions.
 SCA requires at least two of the following: something you know (password), something you have (device), or something you are (biometrics).) friction on outgoing payments.

 Putting it together